gabrielepompa88/IT-For-Business-And-Finance-2019-20/README.md

   2. To update your local copy of the remote branch with the updates I will make to the remote repo (e.g. new material uploaded), you can repeate steps _0._ and _1._, creating each time a brand new local folder or:

-  0. locate the new/updated files in the remote repo;
+  a. locate the new/updated files in the remote repo;

-  1. push the _Raw_ button on the top-right corner of the file (see picture)
+  b. push the _Raw_ button on the top-right corner of the file (see picture)

   <img src="images/raw_file.PNG" width="350">

-  2. Save it from browser into your local machine, respecting the folder/sub-folder structure.
+  c.
+Save it from browser into your local machine, respecting the folder/sub-folder structure.